The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Observations

 \subsection{Radio}

-We searched for the FRB radio counterpart with the Jansky Very Large Array (JVLA).
+We searched for a persistent radio source associated to the FRB with the Jansky Very Large Array (JVLA).
 Observations were carried out under program (SG9112; PI: Piro) at multiple frequencies between April 9 and June 22 (see Appendix \ref{sec:VLA}).
 A radio source, consistent with the FRB position, was detected with a flux of $(340\pm30)~\mu{\rm Jy}$ at 3 GHz (\cite{Ricci21}, see also \cite{Wharton_21b,Ravi21}).
 VLA monitoring of this source revealed that the radio emission is not variable, but persistent.
 However, the initial VLA D configuration did not have the sufficient resolution to resolve its angular extent.
 Therefore, we imaged the field using various beam sizes with the EVN ($\approx$ 2 mas), e-MERLIN ($\approx 50-100$ mas) and VLA ($\approx$\,1\arcsec).
 Our EVN and e-MERLIN campaigns (Appendix \ref{sec:EVN}) did not detect any compact source over angular scales ranging from 2 mas to 60 mas.
-At the host redshift of $z$\,$\approx$0.098, this corresponds to a projected linear size from 3 to 110 pc, and implies that the persistent radio emission is extended with an angular size $\gtrsim 0.1$\arcsec, as also independently reported by \citep{Marcote21,Ravi21}.
+At the host redshift of $z$\,$\approx$0.098, this corresponds to a projected linear size from 3 to 110 pc, and implies that the persistent radio emission is extended with an angular size $\gtrsim 0.1$\arcsec, as also independently reported by \citet{Marcote21,Ravi21}.

 High-frequency (22~GHz) VLA observations, carried out in C configuration, partially resolve the source at the scale of $\gtrsim$1\arcsec.
-As shown in Fig.~\ref{fig:image}, the centroid of the radio emission is offset from the galaxy center by $\approx 0.7\arcsec$ and coincides with the precise FRB position derived by EVN observations \citep{Marcote21} within our location accuracy of $0.2\arcsec$.
-The radio source is elongated along the direction tangential to the galaxy center.
-At the redshift of $z$=0.0978 (see Appendix \ref{sec: opt_spectroscopy}), the offset of the radio source from the galaxy center corresponds to 1.2 kpc and its extension to $\approx$\,3 kpc.
+As shown in Fig.~\ref{fig:image}, the centroid of the radio emission coincides with the precise FRB position derived by EVN observations \citep{Marcote21} within our location accuracy of $0.2\arcsec$.
+The radio source is elongated over $\approx 2\arcsec$ at a position angle of 140$^\circ$.
+Its centroid displays marginal evidence of an offset of $0.42\arcsec$ from the galaxy center, more evident when the peak of the radio emission (5 sigma level) is considered.
+At the redshift of $z$=0.0978 (see Appendix \ref{sec: opt_spectroscopy}), the offset of the radio source from the galaxy center would correspond to 0.8 kpc and its extension to $\approx$\,3 kpc.

 To extend the frequency coverage at low frequencies, we carried out uGMRT observations on July 21 and 24, 2021 (project code ddtC194; PI: Bruni), using the band-3 (260-500 MHz) and band-2 (125-250 MHz) receivers, respectively.
-We detected the source as an unresolved component with a flux density of 1.7$\pm$0.2 mJy at 380M MHz.
-The summary of our radio observation is in Tab.\ref{tab:FRB}.
+We detected the source as an unresolved component with a flux density of 1.7$\pm$0.2 mJy at 380 MHz.
+The summary of our radio observations is in Tab.\ref{tab:radio}.